Last Updated: June 2026

 | McCormick Tribune Ice Rink | November–early February | Free admission (rentals extra) |

-This itinerary works for any season.
-Summer gives you the most programming; winter gives you the least crowded park.
-Adjust based on the 2026 closures noted above.
+This itinerary works any season — summer gives you the most programming, winter gives you the least crowded park.
+Adjust around the 2026 closures noted above.

 Morning (8:30am–12pm)

-Start at Cloud Gate before 9am — this is your window for clean photos before the crowds arrive.
+Start at Cloud Gate before 9am — your window for clean photos before the crowds.
 Walk underneath the arch, look up at the omphalos, and take your time.
-From there, walk south through the Chase Promenade and check the Boeing Galleries for whatever exhibition is currently showing.
-Head toward the southeast corner — if Lurie Garden has reopened (expected early July 2026), spend 20–30 minutes in there.
-It’s at its most beautiful in morning light.
+Then head south through the Chase Promenade and check the Boeing Galleries for the current exhibition.
+If Lurie Garden has reopened (expected early July 2026), the southeast corner is at its most beautiful in morning light.

 Walk back north to Wrigley Square for the Welcome Center and restrooms.
-If it’s a Saturday in summer (May 17–August 30), the free workout series runs 8am–11:45am on the Great Lawn.
-If it’s winter, the McCormick Tribune Ice Rink is your morning highlight.
-Done exploring by mid-morning?
-Our guide to the best Chicago brunch spots has plenty of great options nearby in the Loop.
+On a summer Saturday (May 17–August 30), the free workout series runs on the Great Lawn in the morning.
+In winter, the McCormick Tribune Ice Rink is your morning highlight.
+Done by mid-morning?
+Our best Chicago brunch spots has great options nearby in the Loop.

 Lunch (12pm–1:30pm)

-Head to Millennium Hall for lunch.
-In warm weather, grab a table at Double Clutch Beer Garden — 800+ seats overlooking the plaza.
-In cooler months, eat indoors at Napolita Pizzeria.
+Head to Millennium Hall.
+In warm weather, grab a table at Double Clutch Beer Garden overlooking the plaza; in cooler months, eat indoors at Napolita Pizzeria.
 On a budget?
-Pack a picnic and eat on the Great Lawn.
-For more sit-down options close by, see my guide to restaurants near the Art Institute.
+Pack a picnic for the Great Lawn.
+For more sit-down options nearby, see my guide to restaurants near the Art Institute.

 Afternoon (1:30pm–5pm)

 Cross the Nichols Bridgeway into the Art Institute of Chicago for 2–3 hours.
-The bridge deposits you directly into the Modern Wing on the third floor — start there, then work your way through the Impressionist collection and the Thorne Miniature Rooms.
+The bridge deposits you in the Modern Wing on the third floor — start there, then work through the Impressionist collection and the Thorne Miniature Rooms.
 See our full Art Institute guide for what not to skip.
-If you’re with kids who won’t last a full museum visit, cross the BP Pedestrian Bridge to Maggie Daley Park instead — the Play Garden is one of the best kids’ playgrounds in the city.
+With kids who won’t last a full museum visit, cross the BP Pedestrian Bridge to Maggie Daley Park instead — the Play Garden is one of the best kids’ playgrounds in the city.

 In summer, Crown Fountain is where to be between 1pm and 4pm — the splash pad is at peak energy and kids are completely in their element.
 Bring a towel.